mosen/spirit/README.md

 ## API Reference

 For the moment you will have to read the code for information on the API or detailed troubleshooting (sorry).
+The server is based on the [padrino](http://www.padrinorb.com/) framework .

 ## Tests